-SSGA Funds Management, Inc. ("SSGA FM" or the "Subadviser") is the current investment subadviser of the Equity Fund.
-SSGA FM commenced subadvisory services for the Equity Fund on December 1, 2018.
+SSGA Funds Management, Inc. ("SSGA FM" or the "Subadviser") is the investment subadviser for the Equity Fund, International Opportunities Fund, and Sustainable Solutions Fund.
 Wellington Management served as the Equity Fund's subadviser from November 30, 2006 through November 30, 2018.
-Prior to November 30, 2006, SSGA FM subadvised the Fund under a passive index strategy.
+Prior to November 30, 2006, SSGA FM subadvised the Equity Fund under a passive index strategy.